-Check out to our Hike To Machu Picchu section.
+Check out to our Hikes To Machu Picchu section.

 Is Machu Picchu considered a ruin?

-From many archeological sites in Cusco, Machu Picchu and its history have endured and were not destroyed by the Spanish conquerors.
+Of the many archaeological sites in Cusco, Machu Picchu and its history have endured and were not destroyed by the Spanish conquistadors.

 Why ruins and not an amazing engineering work?

-Machu Picchu is considered one of the seven modern wonders of the world, due to its amazing construction, but the name ruin is not adequate, the ruin is a place where everything is about to collapse or fall, is not the case of Machu Picchu: Take the example of some of the sites in Europe, the Roman Forum, the Parthenon, are ruins because the state of construction, but for many people it is not a ruin, it is a sign of the greatness of the ancient world, and this ancient world is the legacy of many people.
+Machu Picchu is considered one of the seven wonders of the modern world (since 2007), due to its amazing construction, but the name ruin is not appropriate, the ruin is a place where a construction is about to collapse or fall, is not the case of Machu Picchu: Take the example of some of the sites in Europe, the Roman Forum, the Parthenon, are ruins because the state of construction, but for many people it is not a ruin, it is a sign of the greatness of the ancient world, and this ancient world is the legacy of many people.

 Sincerely for us, the word ruin is not the right word to describe Machu Picchu.